MaksuCode/amazon-webpage-automation-selenium/README.md

 # AmazonWebPage_Automation

-Amazzn web page automation with BDD approach
+Amazon web page automation with BDD approach

 ****This is my personal Amazon Web Page Automation project using Selenium Web driver.***

+-Used Junit
 -Used Cucumber and Gherkin syntax
--Tried to write according to POM (Page Objec Model) -User.class and Product.class are used for a better undestanding for the non-tecnical team mates such as business analysists etc.
+-Tried to write according to POM (Page Objec Model) -Class names such as User.class and Product.class are used for a better undestanding for the non-tecnical teammates such as business analysists etc.